nlina-0/portfolio-2024/README.md

 #### Navigation bar - Tablet and Desktop (mockup)
 ![navigation bar mockup](docs/navigation.png)

-- The navigation bar remains at the top of the page.
+- The navigation bar remains static at the top of the page.
 It contains a logo to the left and the options to navigate to on the right.
 - The navigation bar remains consistent throughout all pages, except when in mobile display.

 #### Navigation bar - Mobile (mockup)